sp4ce-cowboy/tp/docs/DeveloperGuide.md

 - Support more than one global budget to allow users to set budgets for each category or different budgets for day/week/month
 - Support more types of transaction such as `transfer`
 - Delete transactions in batches (by day, by month, etc)
+- Get suggestions for cheaper alternatives to their purchases based on their purchase history

 ### Appendix: Effort